-With Clara’s birthday party coming up this weekend (more on that another day, but yes we’re crazy enough to host one at our house a month after Teddy’s arrival) we’ve been trying to give our landscaping a little attention.
+Let’s talk about planning planting beds, digging them out to crisp up the edges, spreading a truckload of mulch, and other fun curb appeal delights.
+Yes, with Clara’s birthday party coming up this weekend (more on that another day) we’ve been trying to give our landscaping a little attention.
 Mother Nature has done her job by cranking the greenery to eleven, so we’ve done some work to further improve the view from our front porch.
 And from this post title, you can probably guess what I’m talking about.

 Let’s hot tub time machine our way back to last summer (after all, there is no classier way to time travel) when most of our plant beds were looking like this.
 A nice gradient from weeds to dirt.

 Our grass came in fairly well (not perfectly though, so we overseeded this spring and will probably aerate/seed again in the fall) but we didn’t get around to mulching.
 So by this spring, we had slightly better defined planting beds thanks to thicker grass surrounding them, but they were still looking pretty rough themselves.

 We looked into free mulch since some of you said that was available in your area, but came up empty.
 So after getting recommendations from a few neighbors and doing some math, we decided to get mulch delivered this year rather than haul a bunch of bags home from Home Depot.
 We learned that a 10 cubic yard delivery of basic hardwood mulch would run us $280 through this local company that a few of our neighbors used each year.
 We did the math and realized that even the cheapest stuff at Home Depot would’ve been $300+ for the same amount… and it would have meant hauling 135 bags home ourselves, so that made the delivery route a pretty easy call.